 Emergency Use is a special case of the Expanded Access to Investigational Drugs for Treatment Use.
 Most of the time, the IRB will have sufficient time to review and approve investigator's requests for expanded access to an investigational drug.
 Even though only a single individual (or a small group) will receive the investigational drug, this is considered research under the FDA regulations.

 FDA Resources for Expanded Access and Emergency Use

 FDA 24/7 Contact Information:

 The FDA mans a hotline 24 hours a day, 7 days a week for emergency requests.
-Click on the link for the FDA contact information for
+Click on the links for the FDA contact information.

 - Physician Request for an Individual Patient IND under Expanded Access for Non-emergency or Emergency Use or

 - FDA's Expanded Access Contact Information.